There’s a major reorientation around the patient experience happening in almost every healthcare system in the U.S.

-In this blog, I'll demonstrate issues across common patient journey maps and detail the criteria we use at Highland to design and build effective, patient-focused experiences that increase patient engagement, improve patient satisfaction scores, and in some cases, better clinical outcomes.
+In this blog, I'll demonstrate issues across common patient journey maps and detail the criteria we use at Highland to design and build effective, patient-focused experiences that increase patient retention and engagement, improve patient satisfaction scores, and in some cases, reach better clinical outcomes.

 Not All Patient Journey Maps Are Created Equal